Azure/iotedge/doc/devguide.md

 ## Warnings

 - If you have upgraded the most recent API version and have backported to 1.2, make sure PR for main is merged before the PR to 1.2.
-This is because the pipelines for main rely on images built from 1.2.
+This is because there are Microsoft-internal teams that use edgelet from main and images from 1.2.9.

 ## Setup